-"I owe you nothing, it was an accident."
-I state, disbelieve clear in my voice that he was stealing my blinds because I caught him with his up.
+"I owe you nothing, it was an accident," I stated in disbelief.
+I couldn't believe he was stealing my blinds because I caught him with his up?

 "You can't be serious!
 What you're going to 'Peeping Tom' me now?
 That's so weird!"

 "Wow, you're pretty and smart, Maggot."
-He smiles, and then swiftly walks out of my bedroom.
-Fuming at the nickname, I rush after him.
+He said sarcastically, and then passed me to walk out of my bedroom swiftly.
+Fuming at the nickname, I rushed after him.

 "This is insane.
 And can you not call me that!?
 My name is Maggie."
-Foster chuckles, pulling the backdoor open he stops and then turns toward me suddenly.
-I nearly ran into his naked chest again!
+Foster chuckled as he pulled the backdoor open.
+As I get to him, he turned toward me suddenly, which almost caused me run into his naked chest again!

 Not bothering to shut the door after him.